openquoll/react-mug/README.md

 // <button onClick={() => dispatch({ type: INCREMENT, step: 1 })}>Increment 1</button>
 ```

-But a dispatch-free way can also take place - write actions can be created from pure functions and directly called:
+But a dispatch-free way can take place - write actions can be created from pure functions and directly called:

 ```tsx
 // CounterMug.ts